ArchiveBox/ArchiveBox/README.md

 **You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
 See <a href="#input-formats">input formats</a> for a full list.

-**It saves snapshots of the URLs you feed it in several formats:** HTML, PDF, PNG screenshots, WARC, and more out-of-the-box, with a wide variety of content extracted and preserved automatically (Photos/PDFs/MP3/MP4/ZIP, social media, article text, git repos, etc.).
+**It saves offline-viewable snapshots of the URLs you feed it (in a wide variety of formats: HTML, PDF, PNG, WARC, etc.).
+It also auto-detects the content featured *inside* each webpage and lets you extract it out to easy common file formats:** `YouTube/SoundCloud/etc. -> mp3/mp4`, `news articles -> article body text`, `github/gitlab/etc. links -> cloned source code`, and more).
 See <a href="#output-formats">output formats</a> for a full list.

 ---

 🏛️ ArchiveBox is for *[professionals](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) and [hobbyists](https://zulip.archivebox.io/#narrow/stream/158-development)* who want to save content off the web, for example:

 - **Individuals:**
-  `preserving bookmarks or browsing history`, `backing up photos, videos, docs, etc.`
+  `backing up browser bookmarks/history`, `saving FB/Insta/etc. content`, `shopping lists`
 - **Journalists:**
   `crawling and collecting research`, `preserving quoted material`, `fact-checking and review`
 - **Lawyers:**